Svoig/muktarquest/README.md

-# muktarquest
+# cloudpiercer-2d
-A classic game about cryptid creatures and the humble herpetologist who studies them
+A 2D demo of some of the gameplay concepts I have in mind for the full Cloudpiercer game.